Eyebrow Embroidery and its Healing Process: 8 Things You Wish Someone Had Told You Earlier

 3. Eyebrow Embroidery is delicate and safe Process

-The whole process will take about approximately 2 hours to complete.
+The whole process will take approximately 2 hours to complete.
 First, your brow artist will trim and design your eyebrows to the desired shape.

 Then, a numbing cream will be applied for 15-20 minutes to ensure comfort throughout the process.
 The pigments will then be inserted into your skin with disposable needles.